10 Craft Breweries to Visit by Bike, According to Philly Cyclists

 Whether you’re going on a short, leisurely ride or pedaling out to the ‘burbs, finish your route at these Philly-area breweries.

 Philly is a hub for biking and craft-brewing alike.
-Here are local cyclists’ recommendations for breweries easily accessible by bike. / Photograph by Christian Betlyon.
+Here are local cyclists’ recommendations for breweries easily accessible by bike. / Photograph by Christian Betlyon

 With plenty of trails to explore, the Philadelphia area is perfect for both cruising paved paths and training over hills and dirt.
 Regardless of your preferred terrain, all that pedaling calls for a refreshing post-ride brew.
-Although the region spoils us with so many breweries, some of them are easier to access by two-wheeler than others.
+Although the region spoils us with so many breweries, some of them are easier to access by two wheels than others.

 That’s why we chatted with a few local cyclists who have led or have participated in brewery rides — or who just love to sip on a cold one after getting in those miles.
 And folks, make sure to save the drinking for the end of your ride.
 If you can’t, give yourself ample time before hitting the road, as cycling (like driving) under the influence is prohibited by state law.